Maggie Humm

-Maggie Humm (born 1945) is an English feminist academic, Emeritus Professor of Cultural Studies at the University of East London.
+Maggie Humm (born 1945) is an English feminist academic and emeritus professor of cultural studies at the University of East London.
 She has written on feminism and modernism, particularly the work of Virginia Woolf.

-Life
+Early life and education

-Humm was educated at the University of East Anglia, graduating in 1966.
-She gained a Ph.D. from King's College London in 1980.
+Humm was born in 1945 in England.
+She was educated at the University of East Anglia, graduating in 1966 as part of its founding class in English studies.
+She earned a Ph.D. from King's College London in 1980, focusing on Paul Goodman, and obtained a diploma in creative writing from the University of East Anglia in 2016.

-Humm's novel Talland House was chosen by the Washington Independent Review of Books as one of 51 'books of the year' for 2020.